-The craze for heat pumps can be explained both by a desire to reduce energy bills, especially in a context of soaring prices, but also by an ecological awareness.
-Although the heat pump shines in both respects, it is nevertheless a real consequence that must be planned in accordance with the rules of the art.
+The popularity of heat pumps can be explained both by a desire to reduce energy bills, especially in a context of soaring prices, and by a growing ecological awareness.
+While the heat pump shines in both respects, it nonetheless represents a substantial investment that needs to be properly planned.

-According to INSEE (the French statistics institute), the average household lives in a 91 m² home.
+According to figures from INSEE (France's statistics institute), the average household lives in a 91 m² home.
 In detail, owners have an average of 109 m², while renters have less than 70 m².
-We have therefore chosen the 80 m² dwellings as a starting point to guide you towards a more precise estimation of the cost of this eco-responsible heating solution.
+We have therefore chosen 80 m² homes as a starting point to guide you towards a more accurate estimate of the cost of this eco-responsible heating solution.

-You don't have time to read everything?
-Here is a first answer: For a house of 80 m², a heat pump would cost you between 5,000 and 19,000 euros.
+Don't have time to read everything?
+Here's a first answer: For an 80 m² house, a heat pump would cost between 5,000 and 19,000 euros.
 Why such a wide range?
-The answer lies in the different options available to you: air-to-air heat pump, air-to-water heat pump, water-to-water heat pump, geothermal heat pump, but also in the configuration of your home, the climate of your region, the integration of domestic hot water or not, etc.
+The answer lies in the different options available to you: air-to-air heat pumps, air-to-water heat pumps, water-to-water heat pumps, geothermal heat pumps, but also in the configuration of your home, the climate of your region, whether or not you want to integrate domestic hot water, etc.

 Heat pump: average prices for an 80 m² house

-There is a heat pump for every budget and every configuration.
-Whether you choose an air-to-air, air-to-water, water-to-water or geothermal heat pump, here are the price ranges for an 80 m² house.
+There's a heat pump for every budget and every configuration.
+Whether you opt for an air-to-air, air-to-water, water-to-water or geothermal heat pump, here are the price ranges for an 80 m² house.

 Price of an air-to-air heat pump for an 80 m² house